ivorscott/saas-infra/dev/README.md

 ### Setup
 1. Create your own `terraform.tfvars` file in `dev/saas` & `dev/eks` (use the sample file).
+2. Add `.ghcr.token` to the project root containing your Github Personal Access Token.
+This token should have `read:packages` scope and will be used to access the container registry.
-2. Provision infrastructure for the dev environment:
+3. Provision infrastructure for the dev environment:

 ```bash
 cd dev